Richard Gere: Political views and activism

 In 2016, Gere endorsed Hillary Clinton for president and donated $2,700 to her campaign.
+He backed Kamala Harris in the 2024 United States presidential election.

 In 2017, Gere criticized Benjamin Netanyahu's policies on the Palestinians and Israel's expansion of settlements in the occupied West Bank, stating, "Settlements are such an absurd provocation and, certainly in the international sense, completely illegal—and they are certainly not part of the program of someone who wants a genuine peace process."

+Gere has supported Ukraine in the Russo-Ukrainian war, calling it a "war against evil" and "probably the biggest war I have ever seen in my life".
+Following the Russian invasion in 2022, he sold his 1999 Jaguar XK8 and hosted a benefit concert at Carnegie Hall, donating the proceeds from both to Ukrainian charities.

 In February 2023, Gere was one of the 480 global figures who signed a statement from Freedom House expressing support for Mahsa Amini protesters, urging sanctions on Iranian officials, and calling for the Islamic Revolutionary Guard Corps to be proscribed as a terror group.

+In June 2023, Gere attended the hosting of the International Day of Yoga by Indian Prime Minister Narendra Modi in New York and praised Modi for his promotion of Indian culture in an event that saw 200 supporters and 50 protesters of the Indian government vocalizing their views from across the street.